Rob Refsnyder Player Props: Red Sox vs. Athletics

 Rob Refsnyder At The Plate

-- He has gone deep in one of 53 games, and in 0.6% of his plate appearances.
+- Refsnyder has picked up an RBI in 29.6% of his games this season, with more than one RBI in 13.0% of his games.

-- Refsnyder has driven home a run in 16 games this year (30.2%), including more than one RBI in 13.2% of his games.
+- In 16 of 54 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.